Tobacco: Recovery Across the Continuum

 • Yet, two-thirds of these tobacco users say they would accept help with quitting if that help were made available—and designed to meet their needs.

-TRAC was developed and is studied by a team of researchers, consultants, and trainers at the Center for Evidence-Based Practices (CEBP) at Case Western Reserve University in Cleveland, Ohio in collaboration with the following:
+TRAC was developed by a team of researchers, consultants, and trainers at the Center for Evidence-Based Practices at Case Western Reserve University in Cleveland, Ohio in collaboration with the following:

 • Ohio Department of Health (ODH)